 All ‘Other CPD’ courses advertised on this page are not endorsed/supported specifically by BCVA.

-The SMHFA training course is open to all members of the veterinary profession, including veterinary surgeons, veterinary nurses, students, receptionists and practice managers, as well as those in wider animal health and welfare roles.
+The MHFA training course is open to all members of the veterinary professions, including veterinary surgeons, veterinary nurses, students, receptionists and practice managers, as well as those in wider animal health and welfare roles.
 We would particularly welcome those working in rural areas and in ambulatory practice.